SpenceKonde/ATTinyCore/README.md

 For those who prefer to compile with a makefile instead of the IDE, sketches can be compiled with https://github.com/sudar/Arduino-Makefile - See the [makefile documentation](makefile.md) for more information on specific steps needed for this process.

 ### I2C support
+**You must have external pullup resistors installed** - unlike devices with a real hardware TWI port, the internal pullups cannot be used with USI-based I2C to make simple cases (short wires, small number of tolerant slave devices) work.
+In all cases, including parts with hardware I2C where it may work sometimes, you should **always** use external pullup resistors, as the internal ones are far weaker than the I2C standard requires for reliable operation.

 On the following chips, I2C functionality can be achieved with the hardware USI.
 As of version 1.1.3 this is handled transparently via the special version of the Wire library included with this core.
 Be aware that USI-based I2C is not available when USI-based SPI is in use.
 * ATtiny x5 (25/45/85)